-As part of QUEENIAM, girls are encouraged to develop a vision for their future.“Queen in Quarantine gives our girls an opportunity to look forward to something each month,” explains 26-year-old Willis.
+“Queen in Quarantine gives our girls an opportunity to look forward to something each month,” explains 26-year-old Willis.
 “It also gives them a safe space to deal with isolation and any depression they may be experiencing.”

 Aimed at girls between the ages of 7 and 17, the group meets on Zoom twice a month for themed virtual workshops such as pottery painting, lip gloss making, Zumba dance, and other fun activities.

 Willis typically partners with other local organizations to lead the instruction—for instance, Cleveland Sews and Cosmic Bobbins led participants in an embroidery project, while Tie-Dye by Keyanna hosted a T-shirt tie-dying party.

 “Every workshop I put together, I want the girls to be able to create something they can keep and say, ‘I made this at Queen in Quarantine,’” says Willis, who also sends weekly resources to participating families.
 “It all comes back to individuality and loving yourself—we try to tie it back to the idea of them being their own person while creating and learning something new.”